-Information and communications technology (ICT) is an integral part of the way our school works, and is a critical resource for pupils, staff (including the senior leadership team), governors, volunteers, visitors and the management of our pupil referral unit.
+Information and communications technology (ICT) is an integral part of the way our school works, and is a critical resource for Students, staff (including the senior leadership team), governors, volunteers, visitors and Reintegration Centres.
 It supports teaching and learning, and the pastoral and operational functions of the school.